 You can provide another resource for solutions and creative uses of your product by encouraging a community of users who can share their software experiences, strategies, and ambitions.
 Digital meeting spaces provide a platform for discussion about the wider issues and impacts of your customers’ industries and encourage critical assessment of your product, which can help you identify bugs and improve your software.
 Community spaces enhance the customer experience of value by helping customers feel a deeper connection between your product and the wider world while inspiring new ideas and solutions for your platform.
 Community also builds loyalty and advocacy which drives product growth.

 In addition to CS, other stakeholders are also responsible for driving software adoption.
 Product, support, and marketing departments all play a role in the customer journey and are a part of helping to enhance the customer experience.
 It is important that each team is kept in the loop so that there is no loss of context in the customer handoff.
 A customer operating system can establish a more functional customer handoff and improve communication flow between teams since customer information is all in one place.

 6. Choose the Right Customer Success Software

-You cannot create a data-driven, goal-based customer success effort without collecting, interpreting, sharing, and actioning the right customer information.
+You cannot create a data-driven, goal-based customer success effort without collecting, interpreting, sharing, and applying the right customer information.
 Your customer success software is the bedrock of your product adoption strategy, as it is the source of your information and the launchpad for your campaigns.

-The right customer success software will not only alert you to the customer’s ever-changing behavior and experiences, but it will suggest concrete actions to take and allow you to automate your product engagement efforts, helping you to deliver personalized value at scale.
+The right customer success software will not only alert you to the customer’s ever-changing behavior and experiences, it also will suggest concrete actions to take and allow you to automate your product engagement efforts, helping you to deliver personalized value at scale.
 A CS solution should come with built-in best practices and pre-built modules to help you reach your goals in areas like customer health scores, adoption, renewals, and expansions.